Rayleigh flow: Theory

-Additional Rayleigh Flow Relations
+Additional relations

 The area and mass flow rate are held constant for Rayleigh flow.
 Unlike Fanno flow, the Fanning friction factor, f, remains constant.
 These relations are shown below with the * symbol representing the throat location where choking can occur.

 Differential equations can also be developed and solved to describe Rayleigh flow property ratios with respect to the values at the choking location.
 The ratios for the pressure, density, static temperature, velocity and stagnation pressure are shown below, respectively.
 They are represented graphically along with the stagnation temperature ratio equation from the previous section.
 A stagnation property contains a '0' subscript.

 Applications

 The Rayleigh flow model has many analytical uses, most notably involving aircraft engines.
 For instance, the combustion chambers inside turbojet engines usually have a constant area and the fuel mass addition is negligible.
 These properties make the Rayleigh flow model applicable for heat addition to the flow through combustion, assuming the heat addition does not result in dissociation of the air-fuel mixture.
 Producing a shock wave inside the combustion chamber of an engine due to thermal choking is very undesirable due to the decrease in mass flow rate and thrust.
 Therefore, the Rayleigh flow model is critical for an initial design of the duct geometry and combustion temperature for an engine.

 The Rayleigh flow model is also used extensively with the Fanno flow model.
 These two models intersect at points on the enthalpy-entropy and Mach number-entropy diagrams, which is meaningful for many applications.
 However, the entropy values for each model are not equal at the sonic state.
 The change in entropy is 0 at M = 1 for each model, but the previous statement means the change in entropy from the same arbitrary point to the sonic point is different for the Fanno and Rayleigh flow models.
 If initial values of si and Mi are defined, a new equation for dimensionless entropy versus Mach number can be defined for each model.
 These equations are shown below for Fanno and Rayleigh flow, respectively.